 Nationwide, data reported by the Urban Institute in a new national map of indebtedness, shows that 33 percent of Americans hold debt that is currently in collection, with a median amount of $1,450.

-Being in debt can cause problems in all areas of your life, from being less productive at work to arguments over money at home leading to divorce and family breakdown.
+Being in debt can cause problems in all areas of your life, from being less productive at work to having arguments over money at home, leading to divorce and family breakdown.
 Adding to the stress is the accompanying harassment by creditors and the fear of repossession of your property and foreclosure on your home.

 Debt is a big problem, but there are answers.
 The skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that even the most well-intentioned people can find themselves in a financial hole.
 We offer a free consultation to evaluate your financial situation.
-We can help by looking at your debts, your income, and your goals and coming up with a debt-relief plan that’s best for you.
+We can help by looking at your debts, your income, and your goals and coming up with a debt relief plan that’s best for you.

-Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation.
+Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati), or email for your free consultation.

 Louisiana is America’s capital of past-due debt, with nearly half the residents of Louisiana having debt that has gone “into collections,” meaning unpaid bills that creditors have either closed or are trying to collect.